Karthikprasadm/simple-caesar-cipher/HOW_TO_USE.md

 ## Need Help?
 If you encounter any issues or have questions:
 1. Review this guide
-2. Check the README.md file
+2. Check the README.md file at the root of the repository
 3. Contact the project maintainer